dlforrister/ICIPE_Metabolomics_WS_2022/README.md

 3. Install Sirius https://bio.informatik.uni-jena.de/software/sirius/
      - install the SIRIUS+CSI:FingerID GUI and CLI - Version 5.5.7 (2022-07-13) about halfway down the above page
-     - Once installed, start Sirius and follow the prompts to create an account.
+     - Once installed, start Sirius and follow the prompts to create an account using your academic/university email.
+The program is free to all academic users; however if they do not recognize your institution you may have to provide additional information to get access.
      - Make sure to verify your email!
 4. CLONE this github repository and install required packages
      - Click the green "CODE" button in the upper right above.
 Then click download zip